California State University, Channel Islands: Housing

 Three villages make up student housing.
 They are named after three of the Channel Islands: Santa Cruz, Anacapa, and Santa Rosa.

 Opened in the fall of 2007, Santa Cruz Village is home to sophomore students and students who have completed fewer than thirty units.
 Most suites are two-bedroom, housing six students with three in each bedroom.
 Most single occupancy rooms are reserved for the Resident Assistants or "RAs," students employed by Housing and Residential Education.
 Santa Cruz Village has various amenities including a game room, a fitness room, a dance studio, television rooms, and study rooms.
 At capacity, Santa Cruz Village is home to 460 residents.
 Anacapa Village houses transfer students and junior-level students.
 Each dorm has a small kitchen and living area, two bathrooms, and four bedrooms housing six roommates in a two-double, two-single format.

 University Glen Corporation

 The University Glen Community contains 658 apartments (available for rent only), town homes and single-family residences (available for rental or purchase).
-Sizes range from 1400 to 2400 sqft and offer more living space than what could be found outside of the University.
+Sizes range from 1400 to 2400 sqft and offer more living space than what could be found outside of the university.

 The Town Center is a multi-use building with apartments on the two upper floors and 30,000 sqft of retail space on the first floor.
-Current tenants of the Town Center include The Cove Bookstore, Tortillas Grill and Cantina, Pizza 3.14, Town Center Market, Coast Copy Center, and the University Glen Corporation offices.
+Current tenants of the Town Center include The Cove Bookstore, Tortillas Grill and Cantina, Mom Wong Kitchen, Coast Copy Center, and the University Glen Corporation offices.
 The University Glen Corporation also extends onto campus, managing the cafeteria, Freudian Sip, the Lighthouse Cafe, and catering services all over campus.